Concrete18/Concrete18/README.md

 | Game Save Manager    | Tkinter Interface for running through an SQLite Database that allows backing up game saves easily      | [Github Repo](https://github.com/Concrete18/Game-Save-Manager)      | N/A                                               |
 | Game Library Tracker | Steam and Playstation Library Tracker allows keeping up with what you have played and want to play     | [Github Repo](https://github.com/Concrete18/Game-Library-Tracker)   | N/A                                               |
 | Auto Folder Cleaner  | This script searches a watched directory in order to move files based on their filetypes and keywords. | [Github Repo](https://github.com/Concrete18/Auto-Folder-Cleaner)    | N/A                                               |

+## Note

+My time at ClaraPrice was using Bitbucket so my commits are not on github.